• Skip to primary navigation

 • Disposals often smell, which causes old food odor to come up through the drain

-• They add complexity to your under sink plumbing
+• They add complexity to your plumbing

 • People always put the wrong stuff down there (often guests who are trying to help)